actions-on-google/dialogflow-webhook-boilerplate-nodejs/README.md

 1. Build out your agent and business logic by adding function handlers for Dialogflow actions.
 1. For each Dialogflow action, set a new key/value pair on the actionMap, reflecting the action name and corresponding function handler on the actionMap in **index.js**.

+## Test on the Actions on Google simulator
-1. Select *Integrations* from the left navigation menu and open the *Integration Settings* menu for Actions on Google.
+1. Open [Dialogflow's *Integrations* page]](https://console.dialogflow.com/api-client/#/agent//integrations) from the left navigation menu and open the *Integration Settings* menu for Actions on Google.
 1. Enable *Auto-preview changes* and Click *Test*.
 This will open the Actions on Google simulator.
 1. Click *View* to open the Actions on Google simulator.
 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.